These are some of the questions I get asked the most...

 These middle register notes need a different approach so you can play with a nice tone, first time EVERY time.

 Beware this is only a very subtle forward movement, the outer lips shouldn’t be puckered across and covering the embouchure hole.

 ("The Kiss" is actually one of four FATAL embouchure mistakes that can wreak havoc on sound.
-Check to see what the other three are by clicking here.)
+I show you what the other three are in my Embouchure Bootcamp series)

 Once again its possible to leap up an octave or into your harmonics if you give it too much ‘oomph.’
 You’ll notice that the note fingerings for some notes are the same as the low register so all the changes you need to make must come from air and embouchure shape.